-Belted Kingfisher are common, widespread, and their numbers are stable, according to the North American Breeding Bird Survey.
-People used to shoot and trap kingfishers, especially near fish hatcheries and along trout streams, to prevent them from killing fish.
-But hunting apparently did no long-term harm to the population, and has since been outlawed through migratory bird laws.
-Compared to other fish-eating birds, Belted Kingfishers seem to be relatively unaffected by environmental contaminants, possibly because their small prey accumulates only low levels of toxins.
+Belted Kingfishers are common and widespread, but from 1966–2019 their populations declined by an estimated 0.9% per year resulting in a cumulative decline of 38%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 1.8 million and rates them 10 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
+Kingfishers were once hunted and trapped, especially near fish hatcheries and along trout streams, to prevent them from killing fish, but this practice has been outlawed through migratory bird laws.
+Compared to other fish-eating birds, Belted Kingfishers seem to be relatively unaffected by environmental contaminants, possibly because their small fish prey accumulates only low levels of toxins.
 Kingfisher populations are limited by the number of earthen banks available for nesting, and some populations have grown and spread thanks to human-made sand and gravel pits.
-They are sensitive to disturbance, and may abandon territories if people begin frequenting the area.Back to top
+They are sensitive to disturbance, however, and may abandon territories if people begin frequenting the area.Back to top